How DCAS Responds

 If the matter is a case of sexual abuse or serious physical abuse, the local police will be contacted prior to the investigation.
 In such cases, the worker and a police officer will jointly investigate the situation.
 The police will investigate the situation to determine if a criminal act has occurred.
 Throughout any investigation, our agency’s primary focus and responsibility is the safety and well being of the child.

 In most instances we are able to work with the family and other community service providers to keep the child safe in the family home.
 We can provide a variety of supports to help the family overcome challenges they may be facing.
+Click on the link below to view the Intake and Investigation Flow Chart.

 Note: There is a similar but distinct response process where community caregivers are involved.
 A community caregiver is any individual who has responsibility for a child or children, other than the parent or guardian.
 Examples may include teachers, coaches, substitute caregivers such as kinship care, baby sisters and daycares.